🎉 Get a 1% match on IRA contributions and 401(k) rollovers. Learn more

 How Do I Avoid Taxes on an Inherited IRA?

-Money from IRAs is generally taxed upon withdrawals, so your ordinary tax rate would apply to any tax-deferred IRA that was inherited — traditional, SEP IRA, or SIMPLE IRA.
+Money from IRAs is generally taxed upon withdrawal, so your ordinary tax rate would apply to any tax-deferred IRA that was inherited, such as a traditional IRA, SEP IRA, or SIMPLE IRA.

-However, if you have inherited the deceased’s Roth IRA, which allows for tax-free distributions, you should be able to make withdrawals tax-free, as long as the original account was set up at least five years ago.
+However, if you have inherited the deceased’s Roth IRA, which allows for tax-free distributions, you should be able to make tax-free withdrawals of contributions and earnings, as long as the original account was set up at least five years ago (this is known as the five-year rule).
+As with an ordinary Roth account, you can withdraw contributions tax free at any time.

 The Takeaway

-Once you inherit an IRA, it’s up to you to familiarize yourself with the inherited IRA rules and requirements that apply to your specific situation.
-No matter what your circumstance, inheriting an IRA account has the potential to put you in a better financial position in your own retirement.
+Once you inherit an IRA, it’s wise to familiarize yourself with the inherited IRA rules and requirements that apply to your situation.
+No matter what your circumstances, inheriting an IRA account has the potential to put you in a better financial position for your own retirement.

 Ready to invest for your retirement?
 It’s easy to get started when you open a traditional or Roth IRA with SoFi.
 SoFi doesn’t charge commissions, but other fees apply (full fee disclosure here).